Theodore "T-Bag" Bagwell

 Theodore "T-Bag" Bagwell is a fictional character from the American television series Prison Break.
 Played by Robert Knepper, he is part of the main group of characters in the series and is part of the Fox River Eight.
 After guest-starring in the series' second episode, "Allen", the actor became one of the regular cast members.

-The character was introduced into the series as a fellow prisoner of the protagonist, Michael Scofield (played by Wentworth Miller), at Fox River State Penitentiary.
+The character was introduced into the series as a fellow prisoner of the protagonist, Michael Scofield (Wentworth Miller), at Fox River State Penitentiary.
 As the leader of a white supremacist group, T-Bag is the most villainous member of the Fox River Eight.
 In the second season, the character's storyline veers from the main plot as a separate subplot.
 As the series progresses, more of the background story of the character is revealed.
 The character has appeared in A&E's Breakout Kings, portrayed by Knepper.

-Appearances

-Bagwell appears in every episode of the first season except the series pilot, episode 4 "Cute Poison" and episode 5 "English, Fitz or Percy".
-He does not appear in three episodes of the second season: "Scan", "Disconnect" and "The Message".
-Bagwell appears in every episode in seasons three and four.

 A younger version of the character, played by Michael Gohlke, appeared in one episode via a flashback sequence in "Bad Blood".